Bell Church: Belief

 The Bell Church considers itself as a religion with ecumenical and interfaith in orientation.

 Patron saints

 The Bell Church has five patron saints which represents the religions of Taoism, Buddhism, Christianity, Islam, and Confucianism.
 Its members pray to these saints.
 According to the group the patron saints are an acknowledgement that the Bell Church temples are open to prayers made by anyone.
 These faiths are major religions in China.

 Philosophy and practice

 The philosophy of the group revolves around the bell which it says represents unity.
-The group believes that religions are "only differences in beliefs" and advocates people regardless of religion to live in harmony by disregarding these difference.
+The group believes that religions are "only differences in beliefs" and advocates people regardless of religion to live in harmony by disregarding these differences.

 One of the basic principles of the Bell Church is the law of karma and members and devotees are urged to "live morally upright, always help others in need, attend Mass, practice other virtues" which is said to bring good karma.